criteo/CriteoDisplayCTR-TFOnSpark/README.md

 # Learning Click-Through Rate at Scale with Tensorflow on Spark

 ## Introduction
+This project is not anymore maintained by Criteo.
+Nor are the data-sets available to download.
+Refer to more recent repositories to find a more recent supported project.
 This project consists of learning a click-throughrate model at scale using TensorflowOnSpark technology.

 In 2013, Criteo released a 1TB dataset: http://labs.criteo.com/2013/12/download-terabyte-click-logs/.